Simple and Reliable CPU/MEM Usage Monitoring Tool

 • Use a stable SMTP account.

-• Test with lower thresholds first to verify Email and Telegram alerts are working correctly.
+• Test with lower thresholds first to verify Email, Microsoft Teams, and Telegram alerts are working correctly.

 Troubleshooting